 Need-payoff questions |

-The key to successful selling with SPIN is to ask the right questions at the right time to uncover customer needs and demonstrate how your product or service can provide value.
+The key to successful selling with SPIN is asking the right questions at the right time to uncover customer needs and demonstrate how your product or service provides value.

 For any sales strategy to work, it must consist of a series of logical steps that lead to the desired outcome.
 The SPIN selling method consists of four stages: